 In accordance with 40 CFR 257.103(f)(2)(i) and 103(f)(2)(v)(A), the November 2020 demonstration submitted under the alternative closure standard in Section 103(f)(2) showed that alternative on or off-site disposal capacity was not available.
-Five different on-site capacity options were originally assessed (refer to Section 2.1 of the November 2020 demonstration for details) and then reassessed in the 2021 Annual Progress Report (refer to Section 2.0 of that report for details).
+Five different on-site capacity options were originally assessed (refer to Section 2.1 of the November 2020 demonstration for details) and then reassessed in the 2021 and 2022 Annual Progress Reports (refer to Section 2.0 of those reports for details).
 Status updates for these five options during the current reporting period are summarized below:

 - A. Clean Close Impoundment and Retrofit with Liner: This option had several fatal flaws that made it implausible, which included insufficient and/or limited acreage at the site and the Station to construct temporary water and solids management systems; insufficient existing and potential disposal volume at the landfill to support both clean closure and continued Station operations during retrofitting; and the time required and logistics associated with managing the Station's CCRs in order to complete clean closure within a 15 year timeframe.
 During the current reporting period there have been no changes to any of these factors. - B. Drain Existing Impoundment and Install Liner: This option was not viable due to a combination of technical limitations and time constraints related primarily to the Impoundment's operational configuration not allowing for filling in one area while constructing a liner over another area, along with the Impoundment's remaining disposal volume only being approximately 5 percent of the total permitted disposal capacity.
-During the current reporting period there have been no changes to any of these factors. - C. Vertically Expand Existing Impoundment and Install Liner: This option was not viable as it presented the same temporary influent rerouting issues and design, permitting and construction time constraints as the retrofitting options outlined above, with added permitting effort required through West Virginia's Dam Safety Section.
+During the current reporting period there have been no changes to any of these factors with the exception that the Impoundment's remaining disposal volume has continued to decrease. - C. Vertically Expand Existing Impoundment and Install Liner: This option was not viable as it presented the same temporary influent rerouting issues and design, permitting and construction time constraints as the retrofitting options outlined above, with added permitting effort required through West Virginia's Dam Safety Section.
 During the current reporting period there have been no changes to any of these factors. - D. Construct New Impoundment in Undeveloped Area on Site: This option was not viable due to the available undeveloped acreage at the site being unable to provide sufficient operating capacity along with some available areas not being able to meet required regulatory location criteria, both of which were considered fatal flaws.
 During the current reporting period there have been no changes to any of these factors.